-- The material certifications must accompany or be received in advance of the raw material - Raw material received without certification will not be placed into inventory until certification is received.
-The supplier is at risk of being charged a late delivery and liable for a line shut down until certifications are received and material placed into inventory. - Steel HSLA (High Strength Low Alloy) grade of steel or higher must accompany mechanical test results as well as chemical test results on the certification. - Steel Below HSLA grade will only require chemical data unless otherwise specified on the P.O.
+- The material certifications must accompany or be received in advance of the raw material receiving process. - Raw material received without certification will not be placed into inventory until certification is received.
+The supplier is at risk of being charged a late delivery and may be liable for a line shut down and downtime/administration fees until certifications are received and material placed into inventory. - Steel HSLA (High Strength Low Alloy) grade of steel or higher must accompany mechanical test results as well as chemical test results and coating description (if applicable) on the certification. - Steel Below HSLA grade will require chemical data and coating description (if applicable) on the certification.